New COVID-19 variants: Do the UK and South Africa virus strains pose a danger to Singapore?

 However, if the virus becomes more contagious, then more people would need to be vaccinated to achieve herd immunity.

-Saw Swee Hock vice dean of research Associate Professor Alex Cook said that if the new variant is 50 per cent more contagious, then Singapore should probably be aiming for as close to 100 per cent vaccination coverage as possible, within the constraint that some people cannot take the vaccines.
+Saw Swee Hock School of Public Health's vice dean of research Associate Professor Alex Cook said that if the new variant is 50 per cent more contagious, then Singapore should probably be aiming for as close to 100 per cent vaccination coverage as possible, within the constraint that some people cannot take the vaccines.

 Prof Fisher added: "These (COVID-19) threats are constant and it’s another reason to vaccinate when given the opportunity."